LSU-Auburn: How to watch, numbers to know and storylines to follow - NewsBreak

 LSU enters AP Top 25 for the first time this year to set up ranked matchup with Tennessee

-LSU was ranked for the first time this season in the Associated Press Top 25 after its 21-17 win over Auburn, setting up a ranked matchup next weekend in Tiger Stadium.
+LSU was ranked for the first time this season in the Associated Press Top 25 after its 21-17 win over Auburn, setting up a ranked matchup next weekend in Tiger Stadium against Tennessee.
 LSU came in at No. 25 in the poll released Sunday.
-The Tigers are 4-1 with comeback wins over Mississippi State and Auburn.
-They host No. 8 Tennessee at 11 a.m.
-Saturday for a chance to jump further up the rankings.
+The Tigers are 4-1 with comeback...

 LSU vs. Auburn: Check out a summary of how they scored